Zardicate/Frnder/README.md

 ## STEPS

+1. Clone this repo.
-1. Import frnder.sql in your MySQLi Database - http://localhost/phpmyadmin
+2. Import frnder.sql in your MySQLi Database - http://localhost/phpmyadmin
-2. Run PHP server and open index.php in Frnder folder.
+3. Run PHP server and open index.php in Frnder folder.